Usman Nurmagomedov

-Usman Nurmagomedov (born April 17, 1998), is a Russian mixed martial artist currently competing in the Lightweight division of Bellator MMA, where he is the current Bellator Lightweight World Champion.
-He has previously competed in the UAE Warriors and Eagle Fighting Championship (then Gorilla Fighting Championship).
+Usman Magomednabiyevich Nurmagomedov (Усман Магомеднабиевич Нурмагомедов; born 17 April 1998) is a Russian professional mixed martial artist, who currently competes in the Lightweight division of PFL, where he is the current and inaugural Lightweight World Champion.
+He formerly competed in Bellator MMA, where he was the last Lightweight World Champion.
+Nurmagomedov has previously competed in the UAE Warriors and Eagle Fighting Championship (then Gorilla Fighting Championship).
 He is the younger brother of UFC fighter Umar Nurmagomedov and a cousin of former UFC Lightweight Champion Khabib Nurmagomedov.
-As of March 14, 2023, he is #5 in the Bellator men's pound-for-pound rankings.

 Background

-Usman Nurmagomedov was born on April 17, 1998, in the city of Kizilyurt, Republic of Dagestan.
+Usman Nurmagomedov was born on 17 April 1998 in the city of Kizilyurt, Republic of Dagestan, Russia.

 As a child, living in his native village, with his brother Umar Nurmagomedov, he began to attend freestyle wrestling practice at the age of eight.
 Once his brother Umar began to practice Thai boxing, Usman followed suit.

 After moving to Makhachkala, Usman began training with his uncle, Abdulmanap Nurmagomedov at the Eagles MMA camp.
 There he gained sambo skills and trained alongside teammates such as his cousin Khabib Nurmagomedov and Islam Makhachev.
 He is of Avar ethnic origin.

 Mixed martial arts career

 Early career

-Nurmagomedov's professional MMA career began on March 26, 2017 in Moscow at the Moscow Pankration Federation promotion tournament.
+Nurmagomedov's professional MMA career began on March 26, 2017, in Moscow at the Moscow Pankration Federation promotion tournament.
 His opponent was Imran Abdiev.
 Usman won his first professional fight via armbar in the first round.

 Nurmagomedov would continue fighting in various organizations such as the GFC and UAE Warriors, winning his next 10 fights.
 All but one of these fights were won by a knockout or submission.
 After winning his 11th professional fight in the Abdulmanap Nurmagomedov Memory Tournament, Usman signed a multi-fight contract with Bellator.
 According to MMA journalist Ariel Helwani, he is considered to be a "major prospect" in the sport.

 Bellator MMA

-In his stateside and Bellator debut on April 2, 2021 at Bellator 255, Nurmagomedov fought Mike Hamel.
-Primarily utilizing his significant reach advantage, Usman focused on throwing kicks and not letting Hamel get into range.
+In his stateside and Bellator debut on April 2, 2021, at Bellator 255, Nurmagomedov fought Mike Hamel.
+Primarily using his significant reach advantage, Usman focused on throwing kicks and not letting Hamel get into range.
 At times when Hamel did close the distance, Nurmagomedov took the fight to the ground.
 He won the fight via Unanimous Decision.

-In his second fight for Bellator on July 31, 2021 at Bellator 263, Nurmagomedov faced Luis "Manny" Muro.
+In his second fight for Bellator on July 31, 2021, at Bellator 263, Nurmagomedov faced Luis "Manny" Muro.
 After landing a successful knee that caused Muro to fall to the floor, Nurmagomedov followed through with hammerfists causing the referee to stop the fight in round 1.

-Usman's next fight was at Bellator 269 on October 23, 2021 where he faced Patrik Pietilä at a catchweight bout at 160 lbs.
-After utilizing his kicks from a distance, Nurmagomedov took the fight to the ground once Pietila closed the distance.
+Usman's next fight was at Bellator 269 on October 23, 2021, where he faced Patrik Pietilä at a catchweight bout at 160 lbs.
+After using his kicks from a distance, Nurmagomedov took the fight to the ground once Pietila closed the distance.
 Taking his back, Nurmagomedov locked in a rear-naked choke, and won the fight by submission in the first round.

-Nurmagomedov then faced Chris Gonzalez on July 22, 2022 at Bellator 283.
+Nurmagomedov then faced Chris Gonzalez on July 22, 2022, at Bellator 283.
 After tripping Gonzalez, Usman locked in a guillotine choke and got the tap.
 He won the fight via Submission in the first round.